to-nexus/cross-sdk-unity/README.md

 1. **Required Unity Version**

+   Unity version must be 2022.3 or higher.
+We recommend using 2022.3.62f1 or later for best compatibility.
-   Unity version should be equal or greater than 6000.0.23f1.
-If you encounter any version compatibility issues, please feel free to contact us.​
+   If you encounter any version-related issues, please don’t hesitate to contact us.

-3. **Add Scoped Registry**
+2. **Add Scoped Registry**

    Modify your Unity project's `manifest.json` to include the Cross SDK scoped registry: